AMI-system/gbif_download_standalone/Readme.md

 The repository uses conda to manage the environment and packages which are specified in the `environment.yml` file.

 For first time use, run `conda env create -f environment.yml`.
-This will create a conda environment called "gbif_download_standalone.
-Then run `conda activate gbif_download_standalont`
+This will create a conda environment called "gbif_download_standalone".

+Then, run `conda activate gbif_download_standalone`

 # Pre-commits

 Pre-commits are specified in the `.pre-commit-config.yaml` file.

 For first time use, run `pre-commit install --install-hooks`.